Louis-Aime/calendrical-javascript/README.md

    * the Julian calendar, with BC/BCE years counted backwards and displayed following CLDR,
    * the "western calendar", managed any historical calendar used in Western Europe, following the Julian calendar until a customised date of switching to Gregorian,
    * the French Revolution calendar.
-The package  anticipate a few features of the Temporal initiative of Ecma TC39.
+The package  anticipate some features of the Temporal initiative of Ecma TC39.

-The datextendedtest* files are for test and demonstrating purposes.
+The datextendedtest\*, calendar-demo\* files are for test and demonstrating purposes.
 The demo is also available from GitHub Pages.
+The aggregate.js file re-exports all current modules entries, it is maintained as an example and for compatibility purposes, but it may be left apart.
+The calendrical-init.js file is an example of initiator file, it may be used as such or the code may be adapted.

 ## Module architecture
-This module uses ES6 module syntax (export / import). aggregate.js re-exports all entry points.
+This module uses ES6 module syntax (export / import).

-Users who prefer scripts to ES6 module should just erase all `export` statements.
+### aggregate.js
+This file is used as a reexporter of all modules except pldr.js.
+The **timeUnits** default object is reexported under the name **Milliseconds** for compatibility.
+This file shall is deprecated.
+All modules of this package name directly the modules they imports.
+The javascript-demo\* html pages do not use aggregate.js.

-## GitHub Page site for test and demos
+## GitHub Page site for reference, test and demos
 https://louis-aime.github.io/calendrical-javascript/

 ## Basic toolkit
 Routines that help developing calendrical computations for new calendars.

+### time-units.js
+The default exported const **timeUnits** is an object with key numeric constants for duration units conversions.

 ### chronos.js
-Exported const **Milliseconds**: key numeric constants for converting milliseconds (used in present Javascript environment) into days, hours, minutes, seconds and the reverse.

 The **Cbcce** (Cycle Based Calendrical Computation Engine exported class offers common routines and tools for calendrical computations:
  * Basic div and mod computations for calendrical purposes.
  * Basic computation of leap years for Julian and Gregorian calendars.